nakky/Snowball/README.md

 ### Channel Settings

 Reliable and Unreliable are available for QoS, and LZ4 is prepared for compression.
-For Encryption, RSA and AES are available, but RSA is implemented only for exchanging common keys, so it has many limitations.
+For Encryption, RSA and AES are available, but RSA is implemented only for exchanging common AES keys, so it has many limitations.
 Also in terms of speed, use only AES.

 ### Data Types